 Is it even possible to take all the sadness, confusion, and struggles we lived through since the start of 2020 and use them to ensure that 2021 is a much better year than the one we are left behind?

-People seem to be all over the place on how bad 2020 was for the planet, themselves, the economy, racial inequities, and even the world’s governing bodies.
+People seem to be all over the place regarding how bad 2020 was for the planet, the economy, racial inequities, and even the world’s governing bodies.

 Easier said than done?

 I am not at all minimizing the horrific things that have happened.

 Here are the facts:

 - Fires and extreme weather ravaged the planet.
 People died, and many animal species took a tremendous hit.

 - A highly infectious virus broke out and has killed over 1.76 million people worldwide as of the time of this writing.

 - US unemployment rates are higher than they have been since The Great Depression.
 This means people are going hungry and losing their homes, and the stress is causing an increase in suicide and mental health issues.

 The facts are that people are dying, starving, and struggling.